franzheidl/spinners/README.md

 	}

 #### Adjusting border (width, style and thickness)
-For adjusting the border, you may use any valid shorthand css border declaration or individual `border-{property}: {value}` pairs:
+For adjusting the border, you may use any valid shorthand css border declaration or individual `border-{property} {value}` (no colon!) pairs:

 	.my-spinner {
 		@include spinner(3px solid #ccc);